vtortola/RedisClient/README.md

     return a + b
 endproc
 ```
-Procedures are loaded in the configuration, and they are automatically deployed to Redis when connecting the first time:
+Procedures are loaded in the configuration, and they are automatically deployed to Redis when connecting the first time.
+Multiple procedures can be uploaded from the same reader.
 ```cs
 var options = new RedisClientOptions() options